piyushpatel2005/go-exploration/notes/struct-methods/index.md

     digit int
 }

-func (n Number) setPointerValue(val int){
+func (n Number) SetPointerValue(val int){
     n.digit = val
 }

 func main(){
     num := &Number{digit: 5} // declare it as pointer using &
-    num.setPointerValue(10)
+    num.SetPointerValue(10)
     fmt.Println(num.digit)// 5
 }
 ```

-- If function accepts avlue type, it will only accept value arguments and similarly, if it accepts pointer type, it can only accept reference arguments.
+- If function accepts value type, it will only accept value arguments and similarly, if it accepts pointer type, it can only accept reference arguments.
 - On the other hand, if a method accepts value receiver, it will accept either pointer and value arguments and if it accepts pointer receiver, it will accept either type of argument.